karrot-dev/35c3-foodsaving-talk/index.md

 </div>

 ???
+- everything's gonna be much easier
+- You can share workloads and develop plans together,
+- you can exchange ideas and form synergies,
+- you can save food and have a jolly good time while at it.
-- Foodsaving becomes a hobby and a lifestyle
+- Foodsaving becomes a hobby and a lifestyle, something you just _do_
-- Environmental and social reasons for foodsaving create a culture that can more easily spread and maintains itself
+- underlying environmental and social reasons create a culture that can more easily spread and maintains itself
-- More people feel motivated and empowered to get further involved
+- Leads to more people feeling motivated and empowered to get further involved
-- More growth is possible: info stands, distribution events, festival participation
+- Leads to even more possible growth via more pr: info stands, distribution events, festival participation

 ---